-When Rauhut graduated in the summer of 2020, he said his immediate goal was to continue growing in his role.
+When Rauhut graduated in 2020, he said his immediate goal was to continue growing in his role.

 “This degree has given me more confidence, and it’s allowed me to take on greater responsibility and feel more comfortable leading projects in this organization,” Rauhut said.

 A college degree can open new doors that previously were closed.
 That is what motivated Adalice Burgos to return to school to get a degree.

 Burgos worked in a salon for eight years before getting a certificate that enabled her to enter the IT field.
 She eventually found work in IT for a hospital and was excited to contend for a job that came with better working hours.

 Burgos said she put everything she had into that interview, but the hiring manager said she didn’t have the education.

 “I never wanted to feel inadequate in sharing my thoughts and opinions within a job, and I wanted to feel confident about my education,” Burgos said.

 Burgos began taking courses toward an Associate in Science in Information Sciences and Technology and graduated in 2019.

 “It was the most challenging part of my life I felt like I needed to conquer,” said Burgos.
 “But once I conquered it, I knew I could accomplish whatever came my way.”